graphdr/formatdown/README.md

 [![Lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Provides a small set of tools for formatting numbers in R-markdown documents.
-Converts a numerical vector to character strings in power-of-ten form, decimal form, or measurement-units form; all are math-delimited for rendering as inline equations.
+Provides a small set of tools for formatting numbers in R markdown documents (file type `.Rmd` or `.qmd`).
+Converts a numerical vector to *character strings* in power-of-ten form, decimal form, or measurement-units form; all are math-delimited within quotation marks for rendering as inline equations.
 Useful for rendering numerical scalars using inline R code chunks or for rendering numerical columns in tables.

 ## Introduction

 In professional technical prose, large and small numbers are generally typeset using powers of ten notation.
-For example, Planck’s constant would be typeset as $6.63 \times 10^{-34} \mathrm{J\,Hz^{-1}}$ rather than the familiar forms we use in communicating with computers, such as `6.63*10^-34` or `6.63E-34`.
+For example, Planck’s constant would be typeset as $6.63 \times 10^{-34}\>\mathrm{J\,Hz^{-1}}$ rather than the familiar forms we use in communicating with computers, such as `6.63*10^-34` or `6.63E-34`.

-The functions in this package help an author convert large and small numbers to character strings, formatted using powers-of-ten notation.
+The functions in this package help an author of an R markdown document convert large and small numbers to character strings, formatted using powers-of-ten notation.
 In addition, decimal numbers and text can be formatted with the same font face and size as the power-of-ten numbers for a consistent typeface across all columns of a data table.

 Formatting tools include: